 It is not a secret that moving around gets a bit harder as we get older.
-If you are building a timber frame home to spend your retirement, whether you plan to retire tomorrow or in twenty years, forethought and preparation for the physical changes that occur in later in life will allow you to enjoy your timber home for longer.
+If you are building a timber frame home in which to spend your retirement, whether you plan to retire tomorrow or in twenty years, forethought and preparation for the physical changes that occur in later in life will allow you to enjoy your timber home for longer.
+Whether you design a single level home or incorporate universal design, the tips below will help.

 One of the major obstacles in homes is stairs.
 They can be difficult to get up or down, especially if you have to carry something.
 While you can retrofit stairs with lifts, it is easy to eliminate stairs altogether during the design process.
-If you have all the aspects of a home you need for day-to-day living on the same level (entry, bedroom & bathroom, kitchen, and laundry), stairs become obsolete.
+If you have all the aspects of a home you need for day-to-day living on the same level (entry, bedroom, bathroom, kitchen, and laundry), stairs become unnecessary.

 Containing your layout on a single level can be a smart choice.
 However, large ranch-style homes may not be feasible due to your property size or your budget.
 In these cases, there are practical reasons for including a basement or second floor.